annemenini/deepwater/web/README.md

 # Web viewer for deepwater

 This is a sinple web viewer for the [deepwater project](https://github.com/annemenini/deepwater).
+Currently available at https://deepwater-project.web.app

 It allows users to uplaod their own photos to be enhanced with the deepwater model running in the browser with TensorflowJS.